docker/labs/developer-tools/java-debugging/IntelliJ-README.md

 <pre>&gt; docker-compose up </pre>

-Docker will build the images for Apache Tomcat and MySQL and start the containers.
+Docker will build the images for Apache Tomcat and MySQL then start the containers.
 It will also mount the application directory (`./app/target/UserSignup`) as a data volume on the host system to the Tomcat webapps directory in the web server container.

 Open a browser window and go to:
 'localhost:8080'; you should see the Tomcat home page